Katzie First Nation: Golden Ears Bridge agreement

 As the new Golden Ears Bridge was in Katzie territory, the nation signed a Benefit Agreement with TransLink in September 2004 to establish the responsibilities of both parties.

 Territory and governance

 Traditional Katzie territory includes the entire Pitt watershed, including the Alouette watershed, the Fraser River, lands adjacent to Point Roberts, and lands between the Fraser and Boundary Bay.
-There are approximately 592 members of the Katzie First Nation (their Indian Act-mandated government), and 302 are currently living on their five reserves.
+There are approximately 592 members of Katzie First Nation (their Indian Act-mandated government), and 302 are currently living on their five reserves.

 Reserves

-The Katzie Nation manages the affairs of residents of five reserves assigned to the Katzie, focused on the area of Pitt Meadows, where the band headquarters are located.
+Katzie Nation manages the affairs of residents of five reserves assigned to the Katzie, focused on the area of Pitt Meadows, where the band headquarters are located.
 Other reserves are on Barnston Island and at Yorkson Creek in Langley, British Columbia.
 These reserves are: